 Have you ever wanted to send and receive faxes through a Google fax number?
 Well, this is now possible thanks to email fax services, which provide integration with Google services like Gmail and Drive.
 The popularity of these services has grown quite a bit in the past decade, and it is because they provide a better way to send documents, without all the problems fax machines have.

-In this guide you’ll learn how you can activate your own virtual fax number to start receiving faxes in just a few minutes from now!
+In this guide you’ll learn how you can activate your own virtual fax number without a landline to start receiving faxes in just a few minutes from now!

 What Do You Need?